-Babies get a better chance to escape a dangerous health cycle, study highlightsDecember 7th, 2012 in Diabetes /
+Babies get a better chance to escape a dangerous health cycle, study highlightsDecember 7, 2012 in Medicine & Health / Diabetes

 A promising step forward in stopping an intergenerational cycle of birth complications, diabetes and obesity associated with gestational diabetes has been made by researchers at the University of Sydney.

 "To our knowledge, this is the first study to show that mums with carefully controlled gestational diabetes mellitus (GDM) can give birth to babies with normal levels of body fat," said Dr Cheryl Au, who recently completed her Bachelor of Medicine/Surgery at Sydney Medical School and is lead author of the study published in Diabetes Care today.

 "This is very important for those babies' immediate and future health.
 An overweight baby with a high percentage of body fat is at higher risk of complications during labour such as fractures due to a difficult delivery and caesarian sections.
 After birth they are at increased risk of obesity and diabetes.
 If the baby is a girl she is more likely to develop GDM if she gets pregnant.

 "So we are talking about preventing a continuous cycle of health risks for a condition that is developed by an estimated 17,000 Australian women a year."

 During a normal pregnancy the hormone insulin becomes less effective in transferring glucose from the bloodstream to the mother's tissues to make sure the baby gets sufficient nutrients from her blood.

 GDM occurs if the mother no longer secretes enough insulin into her tissues, resulting in high blood glucose concentration in her blood stream.
 One result is an excess transfer of nutrients to the baby causing increased weight and body fat.